sara-nl/clouddocs/VU-20171113/partA.markdown

 ### <a name="my-first-vm"></a> 3.
 My first VM

 Working with the HPC Cloud service mostly revolves around building and destroying Virtual Machines.
 This section will guide you through the process of building a VM running Linux.
-Here's an overview of the main steps:
+Here's an overview of the main steps you will be taking:

-* Import a SURFsara pre-made `image` with a Linux operating system installed
+* Importing a SURFsara pre-made `image` with a Linux operating system installed
-* Review the VM attributes defined in the `template`
+* Reviewing the VM attributes defined in the `template`
-* Instantiate the `template` to run your first VM
+* Instantiating the `template` to run your first VM
-* Access your VM and gracefully shut it down
+* Accessing your VM and gracefully shut it down

 Let's create your first VM to be run on the HPC Cloud Oort!

-#### <a name="import_appliance_from_Marketplace"></a> Import an appliance from the Marketplace
+#### <a name="import_appliance_from_Marketplace"></a> Importing an appliance from the Marketplace

 SURFsara HPC Cloud provides ready-made `appliances` (aka `app`) to their users.
 These appliances are available in the `Apps` option of the *Storage* menu in the HPC Cloud UI.
 This is meant to help users instantiating secure VM’s quickly.
 Proceed as follows: